-Being native to China, this palm likes climates with cool summers and can be grown in states like Alaska, Alabama, Delaware, Maryland, Massachusetts, Mississippi, New Jersey, New York, Oklahoma, Tennessee and more.
+Originating from China, this palm tree thrives in regions with cooler summers and can be successfully cultivated in states such as Alaska, Alabama, Delaware, Maryland, Massachusetts, Mississippi, New Jersey, New York, Oklahoma, Tennessee, and more.

 Buy Chinese Windmill Palm on Amazon »